The Sacrifice (Oates novel): Joyce Carol Oates

 Joyce Carol Oates is an American writer.
 Described as "America's foremost woman of letters" and known for her prolific output, she had written more than 40 novels before The Sacrifice, some of which had dealt with issues of racism and misogyny.
 In the afterword to The Sacrifice, Oates states that the novel is "strongly linked" to her 1969 novel them, which ends with the 1967 Detroit riots.

 Several of her previous books were based on real-life events, notably Blonde, about Marilyn Monroe, and Black Water, a roman à clef that parallels the Chappaquiddick incident.
 According to Alan Cheuse, The Sacrifice was published in the midst of a "national trauma on police and unarmed victims", and a subsequent novel by Oates, Night.
 Sleep.
 Death.
 The Stars., would also address racism and police violence.
 Greg Johnson, who wrote a biography of Oates, notes that she is willing to take on themes of race more directly than most other white authors.

 Tawana Brawley

 On November 28, 1987, Tawana Brawley, a 15-year Black girl who had been missing for four days, was found, alive, in a plastic garbage bag outside an apartment where she had lived in Wappingers Falls in the U.S. state of New York.
 Dazed and mostly unresponsive, she was smeared with feces and several racial slurs had been written on her body.
-In subsequent police interviews, Brawley indicated that she had been kidnapped by a group of white men, including one who appeared to be a police officer.
-Brawley's case was taken up and brought to national attention by civil rights activist Al Sharpton (assisted by lawyers Alton H. Maddox and C. Vernon Mason), who alleged a large-scale cover-up.
-A grand jury later concluded that Brawley fabricated her story, although Brawley continued to maintain that she was telling the truth.
+In police interviews, Brawley indicated that she had been kidnapped by a group of white men, including one who appeared to be a police officer.

+Brawley's case was taken up and brought to national attention by civil rights activist Al Sharpton, and assisted by lawyers Alton H. Maddox and C. Vernon Mason, who alleged a large-scale cover-up.
+A grand jury later concluded that Brawley fabricated her story.
+Brawley continued to maintain that she was telling the truth.
 The plot of the novel closely follows the Brawley case.

 Setting

-The novel is set in the fictional town of Pascayne (based on Passaic) in northern New Jersey in the 1980s.
+The novel is set in the fictional town of Pascayne, based on Passaic, in northern New Jersey in the 1980s.
 After World War II, New Jersey cities were hit hard by deindustrialization, while at the same time the Black population of cities like Newark, a major city close to the novel's fictional setting, increased significantly.
-In July 1967, Newark saw five days of rioting after the beating of a Black cab driver by white police officers; over the course of the "most devastating riots in the history of New Jersey" twenty-six people were killed and millions of dollars of property was destroyed.
+In July 1967, Newark had five days of rioting after the beating of a Black cab driver by white police officers; over the course of the "most devastating riots in the history of New Jersey" twenty-six people were killed and millions of dollars of property was destroyed.

 The riots – referenced in the novel – left a legacy of distrust between the city's Black population and the mostly-white police force.
-The riots also hastened white flight from the city, and in their aftermath rising crime and urban blight contributed to Newark's status as "a symbol of America's decaying cities".
+The riots also hastened white flight from Newark.
+In their aftermath, rising crime and urban blight contributed to Newark's status as "a symbol of America's decaying cities".